Investment Management System (IMS) Portal

 What information will be collected and what it will be used for

-- make a report against your contract through the IMS portal
+- Submit a report against your contract.

 - Assess the capability of the research or project team named in the applications, eg, information relating to the individuals’ field of research and professional experience.
 This may be captured in an uploaded CV format or in individual fields within the IMS portal.